davidcole1977/web-development-katas/rating-widget-kata.md

 ### Discussion points

-* What are the advantages and disadvantages of simulating user interaction / triggering DOM events in your tests?
+* What are the advantages and disadvantages of simulating user interaction / triggering DOM events in your unit tests?
+* If you simulate user interaction in your test, is it still a unit test?
 * Do you need to unit test each individual function, or can you can determine a function is working correctly by testing other functions that call the function.
 What are the advantages and drawbacks to this approach?
 * What about only testing public API functions and not private functions?
 * How could [code coverage](https://en.wikipedia.org/wiki/Code_coverage) help you decide what functions to test?
 What other factors might be involved?